leonardoLavagna/leonardoLavagna/README.md

   1.  💊 **Drug Repurposing**

-     Find new drugs, as well as currently used drugs, associated to Hypertensive Disease using a network approach.
+      Find new drugs, as well as currently used drugs, associated to Hypertensive Disease using a network approach
      * GitHub Repository of the project: https://github.com/leonardoLavagna/Drug-repurposing
      * Report: https://github.com/leonardoLavagna/Drug-repurposing/blob/main/report.pdf